-Table 1 lists standard values for water depth and associated uncertainty per peat type, as well as how this relates to ULD, SLIP or LLD classification.
+Table 1 lists standard values for water depth and associated uncertainty per peat type, as well as how this is relates to ULD, SLIP or LLD classification.
 The latter classification is determined by evaluating peat bed thickness, sample position (Sect.
-3.3.1), bed lithology, botanical composition (Table 1), and further considerations of the stratigraphic and geographic position of the

-- 310 sample (setting) usually with some iterative cross-checks (Hijma and Cohen, 2019).
+3.3.1), bed lithology, botanical composition (Table 1), and further considerations of stratigraphic and geographic position of the sample (setting) - usually with some iterative cross-checks (Hijma and Cohen, 2019).
 First, all basal peat samples are regarded as groundwater index points (RWL = GWL).
 Second, the group is divided into a seaward and shallower/younger subset, and an inland and deeper/older subset, based on geographic location and age-depth information as a starting assumption, further improved by iterative comparison with surrounding age-depth data.
-For the seaward, younger/shallower subset, the GWL can be regarded as controlled by tidal waters and, therefore, relatable to sea-level (RWL = GWL = MHW; Van de Plassche, 1995a; - 315 Shennan et al., 2000).
-For the inland, deeper/older subset, GWL is considered otherwise controlled and to have been positioned well above contemporary MHW levels (Van Dijk et al., 1991; Van de Plassche, 1995a; Cohen, 2005; Vis et al., 2015; Hijma and Cohen, 2019).
+For the seaward, younger/shallower subset, the GWL can be regarded as controlled by tidal waters, and therefore relatable to sea-level (RWL = GWL = MHW; Van de Plassche, 1995; Shennan et al., 2000).
+For the inland, deeper/older subset, GWL is considered otherwise controlled and to have been positioned well above contemporary MHW levels (Van Dijk et al., 1991; Van de Plassche, 1995; Cohen, 2005; Vis et al., 2005; Hijma and Cohen, 2019).